ShamsForge/dockerverse/README.md

 # Dockerverse — Run Docker containers from a web app

-This repository contains a minimal React + TypeScript web app (Vite) that provides a UI for running and managing Docker containers (pods, images, container actions and logs).
+This repository contains a minimal Next.js + TypeScript web app that provides a UI for running and managing Docker containers (pods, images, container actions and logs).
 The webapp is designed to interact with a backend that controls Docker on the host — the repository contains the frontend shell and documentation to wire it into a Docker control service.

 ## Table of context
 1. [Project Overview](#project-overview)